mlandauer/cuttlefish/README.md

 * Postfix, which you know and trust, handles email delivery
 * Open source, so no vendor lock in.

 Cuttlefish is in beta.
-It's been used in production on one of [OpenAustralia Foundation](http://www.openaustraliafoundation.org.au)'s project for over a year and has sent more than 2 million emails.
+It's been used in production on three of [OpenAustralia Foundation](http://www.openaustraliafoundation.org.au)'s project for over a year and has sent well over 2 million emails.

 ##Screenshots